 Reduced car use

-More and more, eco campsites will have e-vehicle charging points.
-That said, campsites that aim to be eco-friendly will usually encourage you to park your car on arrival and only use it for necessary trips, by having bike hire, walking routes and information on public transport alternatives available.
-Often, cars are not allowed within the campsite itself.
+More and more eco campsites will have e-vehicle charging points.
+That said, campsites with an environmental focus will usually encourage you to park your car on arrival and only use it for necessary trips.
+Many offer bike hire, information on public transport too and access to alternative ‘greener’ travel means.

 Eco campsites will generally have dry, composting toilets available as an option – and in some of them, it may be the only option.
-This not only saves water, but it allows the ‘produce’ to return to nature and feed trees and plants.
+This not only saves water (and lots of nasty chemicals), but it allows ‘human waste’ to return to nature and feed trees and plants.

 Children will learn valuable reflexes